ralna/spral/doc/C/rutherford_boeing.rst

    :param matrix_type: Type of matrix to write
       (see :c:type:`spral_matrix_type`).
-Note that RB files do not distguish between symmetric positive-definite and symmetric indefinite matrices, so the latter matrix type is used for type code `'s'`.
+Note that RB files do not distguish between symmetric positive-definite and symmetric indefinite matrices, so the latter matrix type is used for all symmetric matrices.
    :param m: Number of rows in :math:`A`.
    :param n: Number of columns in :math:`A`.
    :param ptr: Column pointers (see :doc:`CSC format <csc_format>`).